alexpdp7/plankalkul/README.md

 The additional `plankalkul-pwa` contains a PWA implemented using Yew.

 `plankalkul-pwa` has a public deployment at https://alexpdp7.github.io/plankalkul/

+I find this application works better than many built-in calculator apps on phones with physical keyboards such as the Titan Pocket or BlackBerry KeyONE.

 ## Hacking the PWA